celsiusnarhwal/3515.games/docs/games/cah.md

 1. Yes, that's the same command.
 It does something different this time.
 Promise.

-??? example "But what if there's a tie?"
+??? question "But what if there's a tie?"

     You didn't ask that, but great question!
 If there's a vote tie in a popular vote game, 3515.games secretly picks a winner from among the tied players.
 It doesn't tell you that there was a tie or how many votes each player got,